Update: ‘Design & Features’ and ‘U.S. release date’ sections updated.

 The first-gen Palisade is selling in decent numbers in the U.S. (28,736 in 2019, 82,661 in 2020, 86,539 in 2021, and 82,688 in 2022).
 However, it’s nowhere near the segment’s potential if you consider where rivals are.

 In 2022, Jeep sold 223,345 units of the Grand Cherokee, which now also comes with a PHEV.
 Toyota wasn’t far behind, selling 222,805 units of its contender, the Highlander, in which electrification plays a big role.
 Customers who currently demand a Hyundai Palisade Hybrid can consider the Toyota Highlander Hybrid (USD 40,720 onwards).

 Ioniq 7: A fully-electrified alternative to the Palisade

-Hyundai will likely pitch the Ioniq 7 pure electric SUV to customers waiting for an electrified Palisade.
-Expected to begin at around USD 50,000, the Ioniq 7 will be around USD 15,000 more expensive.
-Still, the premium pricing could be justified with more space, comfort, and convenience, better maneuverability, and higher performance.
-Plus, while Hyundai imports the Palisade from South Korea, it may manufacture the Ioniq 7 locally to keep it affordable and plan market-specific variants and adaptations.
+Hyundai will likely pitch the Ioniq 7 pure-electric SUV to customers waiting for an electrified Palisade.
+Expected to begin at around USD 50,000, the Ioniq 7 will be nearly USD 15,000 more expensive.
+Still, the premium pricing could be justified with more space, comfort, and convenience, better maneuverability, digital features, and higher performance.
+Plus, while Hyundai imports the Palisade from South Korea, it should manufacture the Ioniq 7 locally from 2025 to keep it affordable and plan market-specific variants and adaptations.

 Featured Image Source: Hyundai